tmhsplb/heretoservedoc/docs/Infrastructure.md

 Once a migration has been applied to the database by running an update-database command, the code in the Down() method of the migration must be run to back the migration out of the database.
 Read more about this on the Database tab.

-## The First New Migration for HereToServe
-The HereToServe application is a deployment of the OPIDDaily application under the application name HereToServe at AppHarbor.
-The HereToSeve application extends the OPIDDaily application by the inclusion of a gift cards feature.
-When starting work on extending the OPIDDaily codebase to create the HereToServe application the new table **GiftCards** was added to the OPIDDaily codebase via the commands

-    PM> add-migration -ConfigurationTypeName OPIDDaily.DataContexts.OPIDDailyMigrations.Configuration "GiftCard"
-    PM> update-database -ConfigurationTypeName OPIDDaily.DataContexts.OPIDDailyMigrations.Configuration

-Running these two commands accomplished the following:

-*  added a migration called GiftCard to folder DataContexts\OPIDDailyMigrations
-*  updated the __MigrationHistory table
-*  added table GiftCards to the desktop HereToServe database,

-Migrations cannot be handled directly by EF Code First at AppHarbor.
-It is necessary to use the Package Manager console (PM>) inside Visual Studio to create a script file for the migration and then execute this script file in SSMS against the AppHarbor database.
-See the section Adding Migrations at AppHarbor via Script on the Database tab to see how thisis done.
-Importantly, this script includes the migration record that will be inserted into the __MigrationHistory table at AppHarbor.
-There is no other way to do this!
-Failure to do this will create an error at AppHarbor which says

-    The model backing the OpidDailyDB context has changed since the database was created.

-This is a fatal error reported by ELMAH.

 ## Configuring IIS
 Development of the OPIDDaily application was performed under IIS in the development (desktop) environment.
 This